Algorithmic Solution for Systems of Linear Equations, in $\mathcal{O}(mn)$ time

-It is important to note that apart the acceleration in the computations offered by the utilization of vectors at each step (instead of the entire matrix $\mathbf x$, the necessary Memory Allocations are apparently trivial.
-This is also confirmed later on the numerical experiments in Section \ref{sec:resu}.
-Accordingly, if we decide to transfer the data to the GPU, we can solve for large systems, as for each time, only a single column of $\mathbf x$ is required to be available on the memory.
-Hence, we may solve systems on GPUs, which we could not with standard algorithms, as their memory is always limited, even for state-of-the-art machines.
+It is important to note that apart from the acceleration in the computations offered by utilizing vectors at each step (instead of the entire matrix $\mathbf X$), the necessary Memory Allocations are also trivial.
+This is also confirmed later in the numerical experiments Section \ref{sec:resu}.
+Accordingly, we may transfer the data to the GPU, and we can solve for large systems, as for each time, only a single column of $\mathbf X$ is required to be available on the memory.
+Hence, considering the limited memory available, we may solve systems on GPUs, which we could not do with standard algorithms.